Two-level systems and growth-induced metastability in hydrogenated amorphous silicon: Results and discussion

 The values of $n_{0}$ and $c_{ex}$ from the fits for as-prepared and annealed states are shown in Table~\ref{table1}, and plotted versus the growth temperature in Fig.~\ref{figure3} (closed symbols) along with the data from Ref.~\citenum{Queen2013} for $a$-Si (open symbols).
-Notably, annealing at 200 \degree C reduces $n_{0}$ by an order of magnitude in all the hydrogenated samples (black solid squares and diamonds), while $n_{0}$ of pure $a$-Si samples (black open squares) was not affected by thermal treatment (up to 200 \degree C).
+Notably, annealing at 200 \degree C reduces $n_{0}$ by an order of magnitude in all the hydrogenated samples (black solid squares and diamonds), while $n_{0}$ of pure $a$-Si samples (black open squares) was not affected by thermal treatment (up to 200 \degree C), again an indication that $n_0$ of $a$-Si:H is significantly affected by H redistribution.
 As found in pure $a$-Si, $a$-Si:H films with larger $n_{0}$ also have larger $c_{ex}$ (red symbols), suggesting again that the structures responsible for TLS and non-propagating modes in $a$-Si:H are related to each other.
-The values of $n_{0}$ (and $c_{ex}$) are larger in $a$-Si:H (for all H content) than those for $a$-Si grown at similar temperatures, despite low internal-friction-derived TLS density $\bar{P}$~\cite{Molina-Ruiz2018}.
-The dangling bond density $n_{DB}$ in HWCVD $a$-Si:H samples is $\leq$ 10$^{16}$ cm$^{-3}$~\cite{Liu2002}, while for e-beam $a$-Si $n_{DB}\sim$ 10$^{19}$ cm$^{-3}$~\cite{Queen2013}.
-Here we report values of $n_0$ for $a$-Si:H orders of magnitude \textit{higher} than in $a$-Si samples grown at similar temperatures, thus showing no direct correlation between dangling bonds and TLS.
+The values of $n_{0}$ (and $c_{ex}$) are larger in $a$-Si:H than those for $a$-Si grown at similar temperatures.
+The dangling bond density, $n_{DB}$, in HWCVD $a$-Si:H samples is $\leq$ 10$^{16}$ cm$^{-3}$~\cite{Liu2002}, while for e-beam $a$-Si $n_{DB}\sim$ 10$^{19}$ cm$^{-3}$~\cite{Queen2013}.
+That the values of $n_0$ for $a$-Si:H are orders of magnitude higher than in $a$-Si samples grown at similar temperatures, shows there is no direct correlation between dangling bonds and TLS.
+Additionally, the lack of proportionality between $n_0$ and H at.\% shows that H is not directly responsible for TLS, despite the fact that its presence enables TLS to occur in $a$-Si:H with far greater density than in $a$-Si; this point is central to this paper, and will be discussed further below.